The Overstory

 While these critics claim the proposed restoration may be inappropriate to specific places and peoples, the difficulties of recreating an entire ecosystem are also immense.
 Liza Comita, Professor of Tropical Forest Ecology at YSE, says the trillion tree campaign “ignores the fact that these new forests take decades to accumulate substantial amounts of carbon and that significant carbon emissions continue to result from deforestation and degradation, predominantly in the tropics.”
 Thus, Comita encourages a focus on avoided deforestation and degradation of already standing forests and to allow for natural regenerate as appropriate, rather than to actively “create those forests after cutting them down.”

 With that said, Crowther outlined his response to criticism in The Guardian.
-Despite technical critiques, Crowther asserts any organization that commits to the one trillion tree initiative must also commit to four key principles: 1) cutting carbon emissions is the first priority to address climate change, 2) restoration must be ecologically sound, 3) restoration must also be socially responsible, and 4) we must conserve already existing ecosystems.
+Despite technical critiques, Crowther asserts any organization that commits to the one trillion tree initiative must also commit to four key principles (link is external): 1) cutting carbon emissions is the first priority to address climate change, 2) restoration must be ecologically sound, 3) restoration must also be socially responsible, and 4) we must conserve already existing ecosystems.
 More to come in the next edition of The Overstory.